satori-com/mzbench/doc/deployment_guide.md

 Hostedgraphite.com URL, usually something like this: https://www.hostedgraphite.com/xxxxxxxx/graphite/

-By default, no metrics will be send.
+By default, no metrics will be sent.

 ### `{listen_port, <port>}`